-Research shows that the eyes are the first place people look when trying to determine your age.
-Keep ‘em guessing with these simple-to-achieve, pro-approved makeup tricks that reverse years in a blink
+Research says that the eyes are the first place people look when trying to determine your age — and wrinkles, dark circles, and sagging skin can certainly show it.
+But a few simple make-up tips can make your eyes look younger.
+Keep ‘em guessing with these simple-to-achieve, pro-approved makeup tricks that reverse years in a blink.

 Brighten tired eyes with nude liner.

 The makeup-artist trick to ensure eyes — and you! — look 10 years younger?
-Swipe a nude liner (like essence Extreme Lasting Eye Pencil in Silky Nude, $3, CVS.com) along the waterline of the lower lid, says makeup artist Jami Svay, who’s worked with Julianne Moore and Freida Pinto.
+Swipe a nude liner along the waterline of the lower lid, says makeup artist Jami Svay, who’s worked with Julianne Moore and Freida Pinto.

 “Unlike dark liners, which can shrink eyes and highlight redness, the helps eyes shine without overpowering soft, subtle hue complements all eye colors, and neutralizes inner-rim redness so whites appear brighter and eyes look wide awake!”

 Before applying makeup, dab a silicone-based primer with golden particles like e.l.f.
 Cosmetics Illuminating Face Primer (Buy on Amazon, $9.26) onto the under-eye area and up to the brow’s outer edge, advises Svay.
 “The golden particles deflect light from the face, ‘blurring’ fine lines, while the silicone creates a shield on skin that prevents makeup from settling into — and highlighting — creases.”

 Mask circles with a youth triangle.

 Draw an upside-down triangle from the lower lash line to the top of the cheekbone; blend.
 The long triangle “points” focus down to the cheekbone and away from puffiness, while creating the same light-shining effect a flashlight would if held under the eye, making shadows magically disappear!